 Yaza is a Zen Buddhist term which means "night meditation".
 At our retreats we offer participants the opportunity to meditate through the night.
 While yaza is optional, sitting at night can allow for a profound deepening of meditative states, and the possibility for exploration of the immaterial jhanas.
 We invite you to try some or all of the overnight sit.
 A snack is served for yaza participants mid way through the night.

 During week long retreats we offer participants the opportunity to sign up for one-on-one private meetings with the teacher to discuss any aspect of their practice that they want to address.

 Sound has been used for healing and transformation for thousands of years in cultures around the world.
 Everything in the universe is vibrating in a cosmic symphony.
 At the Samadhi Center a variety of instruments may be used during sound meditations.
-In particular we feel that the gong is a sacred instrument that can be used as powerful meditation tool.
+In particular we feel that the gong is a special instrument that can be used as powerful meditation tool.
 We have 6 Paiste gongs, including an incredible custom 50" gong which produces a unique sound experience.
 During sound meditation people can be sitting, lying down, or moving in response to the vibration.
-We encourage people to experience the transcendent effect of the gongs through their inner energy rather than through the mind, to realize aspects of the inner world which may otherwise be hidden.
+We encourage people to experience the transcendent effects of the gongs through their inner energy rather than through the mind, to realize aspects of the inner world which may otherwise be hidden.